- Search The Registry

 *Zelia N. Breaux was born on this date in 1880.
 She was a Black music instructor and musician who played the trumpet, violin, and piano.

 Page established the school's music department and taught piano and instrumental music.
-In 1902, she organized the first orchestra at Langston which began with seven musicians and two years later had grown to 23 students.
+In 1902, she organized the first orchestra at Langston, which began with seven musicians and two years later had grown to 23 students.
 She established the choral society, a glee club, and the school band, requiring students to study classical music.
 On December 6, 1905, she married Armogen Breaux.
-The couple had one son, Inman A. Breaux, who was a Professor of Education, an Administrative Dean, and Dean of Student Affairs at Langston University.
+The couple had one son, Inman A. Breaux, who was a Professor of Education, an Administrative Dean, and a Dean of Student Affairs at Langston University.

 The Douglass High School band, which she organized in 1923 with twenty-five participants, was renowned throughout the United States.
 The students, who were both junior and senior high musicians, became minor celebrities.
 Her students included Charlie Christian, Jimmy Rushing, and trumpet player-turned-writer Ralph Ellison.
 In 1932 Breaux organized the May Day celebrations, during which the Douglass band played.
-In 1933 the band led the Century of Progress Parade at the Chicago World's Fair and they performed for a national radio broadcast while there.
-The Douglass band performed at the Texas Centennial Celebration in Dallas in 1936 and in 1937 participated in the Black State Band Festival, which Breaux created, with seven other bands.
+In 1933 the band led the Century of Progress Parade at the Chicago World's Fair and performed for a national radio broadcast there.
+The Douglass band performed at the Texas Centennial Celebration in Dallas in 1936 and 1937 and participated in the Black State Band Festival, which Breaux created, with seven other bands.

 Breaux earned a master's degree in music education from Northwestern University in 1939.
 Her thesis was entitled, The development of instrumental music in Negro secondary schools and colleges.
-Breaux was appointed as the first female President of the Oklahoma Association of Negro Teachers.
+Breaux was appointed the first female President of the Oklahoma Association of Negro Teachers.
 She retired in 1948 from Douglass High School.
 She also organized the first music department at Langston University in Oklahoma and the school's first orchestra.
-Zelia Breaux died in Guthrie, Oklahoma on October 31, 1956.
+Zelia Breaux died in Guthrie, Oklahoma, on October 31, 1956.